ckhordiasma/test-upstream-github/README.md

 1. Create a Gitlab access token with write_repository access permissions.
 Copy the key.
 2. In your GitHub project, go to settings->secrets and add the key that you copied as a secret.
 Name it something like: GITLAB_PUSH_KEY
 3. Now, go to Gitlab and create a new repository.
 You can either create a new repository or clone your Github repo.
 In this example, I am using https://code.il2.dsop.io/chkodama/test-upstream-github
-3. Next, go back to Github and create a file `gitlab.yml` and put it at /.github/workflows/gitlab.yml, making the folder structrure if it's not already there.
+3. Next, go back to Github and create the YML file.
+You can either do this by going to the 'Actions' section and starting a blank action, or you can make a blank file `gitlab.yml` and put it at /.github/workflows/gitlab.yml, making the folder structrure if it's not already there.
 Here's what you want in the contents of the file:

 ```
 name: Push to GitLab CI